anokta/barelymusician/README.md

 // Create a synth instrument.
 auto instrument = musician.CreateInstrument<barely::SynthInstrument>(/*frame_rate=*/48000);

-// Set the synth instrument gain to 0.5. instrument.SetControl(barely::SynthInstrument::Control::kGain, /*value=*/0.5,
+// Set the instrument gain to 0.5. instrument.SetControl(barely::SynthInstrument::Control::kGain, /*value=*/0.5,
                       /*slope_per_second=*/0.0);

-// Set the A3 synth instrument note pitch on with a 0.25 intensity.
+// Set the instrument A3 note pitch on with a 0.25 intensity.
 //
 // @note Pitch values are normalized by octaves, where each 1.0 value change shifts one octave, and
 // 0.0 represents the A4 (middle A) pitch at 440 hertz in a typical instrument definition.
 However,